yangzi334/BrainTumorClassification/README.md

 - 2: Results - Training behavior and Convergence analysis, Train and Validation data performance, Generalization test on unseen data within and across domains, Visual interpretation via Saliency Map.
 - 3: Disuccions - Priniciple findings, Limitatons, etc.

+The project's details can be found in the paper.

 ## How to run
 1: Install dependencies